Rohitkale-AIML/SQL/README.md

 ```

 **In SQL, NULL indicates the absence of a value.
 Unlike an empty string or zero, NULL doesn't represent a specific value, but rather, a missing or unknown piece of information.**
+- In SQL's sorting order, NULL takes a special place as the smallest value.
+When we sort a column containing NULL values, these rows ascend to the top of the result.
+This unique behavior can be both surprising and useful, impacting how query results are organized.